This article is part of a larger series on POS Systems.

 A multichannel POS system enables businesses to sell in-store, online, and on the go—all from a centralized program.
 Each of the multichannel POS software mentioned in this guide offers unified inventory, customer, and order management tools.
 The best systems are those that connect to several online sales channels and other business management software for under $100 per month.

-- Shopify: Best overall multichannel POS with native ecommerce and online marketplace sales tools
+- Shopify: Best overall multichannel POS for ecommerce businesses looking to expand into in-person sales

-- Lightspeed Retail: Best for retailers with multiple locations or robust inventories
+- Lightspeed Retail: Best for retailers with large inventory and multiple stores locations

-- Toast: Best for restaurants needing a POS with all-in-one online ordering and delivery features
+- Toast: Best for full-service restaurants looking for integrated online ordering and delivery features

-- Revel Systems: Best for high-volume restaurants and food-based retailers like grocery stores
+- Revel Systems: Best for busy restaurants and food-based retailers like grocery stores

 - Square: Best free multichannel POS for small stores and cafes

 Top Multichannel POS Systems Compared

 Monthly Software Fee